Jean Joseph Bott: Biography

-He was born in Cassel, Germany, where he received his first musical instruction from his father, a court musician.
+He was born in Cassel, Grand Duchy of Hesse, where he received his first musical instruction from his father, a court musician.
 At the age of 9, he was proficient enough to make a performance tour of the Netherlands with his father.
-After winning a Mozart scholarship in 1841, he began studies of theory and composition under Moritz Hauptmann and violin under Louis Spohr, and after two years of study entered the Cassel court orchestra, where he became concertmaster at the age of 17.
+After winning the Frankfurt Mozart scholarship in 1841, he began studies of theory and composition under Moritz Hauptmann and violin under Louis Spohr, and after two years of study entered the Cassel court orchestra, where he became concertmaster at the age of 17.

-In 1846, he left Cassel to travel through Germany.
-He played before William I and was accompanied by Liszt and Meyerbeer.
-In 1857, he became court kapellmeister at Meiningen, and then in 1865 accepted a similar position in Hanover.
-In 1877 he went to Magdeburg to direct the Conservatory there, and in 1880 he went to Braunschweig, where he compiled an encyclopedia on musicians and music.
+In 1846, he left Cassel to travel through the German-speaking lands.
+He played before William I, the King of Prussia, and was accompanied by Liszt and Meyerbeer.
+In 1852 he was made second Hofkapellmeister at Cassel, but was dismissed in 1856.
+In 1857, he became court kapellmeister at Meiningen, and then in 1865 accepted a similar position in the Kingdom of Hanover.
+On 20 May 1877 Bott was drunk and fell off the podium while conducting a performance of Liszt's oratorio Die Legende von der Heilige Elisabeth.
+He was pensioned off and went to Magdeburg to direct the Conservatory there, and in 1880 he went to Braunschweig, where he compiled an encyclopedia on musicians and music.
 In 1883, he was giving concerts in Hamburg.

 In 1885 he came to New York.
 While in the United States, he made it a practice to visit Hamburg every summer.
 He reportedly died from grief over the loss of his 1725 Stradivarius violin, which was stolen from him on 31 March 1894.

-It was his favorite, and he would play on no other in a concert.
-After Bott's death, a violin was found in the store of Victor S. Fletcher at 23 Union Square which his widow Mathilde (born Blomeyer) said was the stolen violin.
-She pointed to various identifying features, and two violin makers, August Gemünder and John Friedrich, testified that it was a Stradivarius, contradicting a Mr. Ross who had purchased the violin from Fletcher and said he did not think it a Stradivarius.
+After Bott's death, a violin was found in the store of the instrument dealer Victor S. Flechter at 23 Union Square, which his widow Mathilde (born Blomeyer) said was the stolen violin.
+She pointed to various identifying features, and two violin makers, August Gemünder and John Friedrich, testified that it was a Stradivarius, contradicting a Mr. Ross who had purchased the violin from Flechter and said he did not think it a Stradivarius.
+Flechter was acquitted after the violin was determined to not be Bott's, but was indicted a second time and convicted for receiving stolen property.
+Bott's violin was discovered by chance at a pawn shop in 1900.
+The case received widespread newspaper coverage and was one of the cases recounted in Arthur Train's True Stories of Crime from the District Attorney's Office(1908).

 Family

-In Meiningen, Bott married Matilda Blomeyer in 1861.
+In Meiningen, Bott married Matilde Blomeyer in 1861.
 Their son entered the German army in 1894, and turned 23 in 1895.